langleyfoxall/technologies/platforms/cloudflare/speed.md

 This can have a positive affect on Search Engine Optimisation however, it can potentially break some page functionality if it heavily relies on JavaScript.

-Usage of rocket loading heavily depends on your use-case since it can potentially break React.
+Usage of rocket loading heavily depends on your use-case since it can potentially break React as well as other third party libraries.